fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 60-66 | D
 59- | F

+### Submission Policies
+To keep us on schedule, late work will be penalized 1/3 grade for each day late unless due to a medical issue or other extenuating circumstances.
+You should let me know about these ASAP and let me know when you can get caught up.
+Do not stress about submitting work a few or minutes or even hours late.
+That's fine.
+But days late is not okay.
+We have to vaguely respect the deadlines to keep from falling behind.

+### Feedback
+Because your assignments are scored via a rubric on Learn, they provide some feedback about areas where you could improve.
+I try to provide some comments as well, but I'm not able to do this thoroughly for everyone each week.
+That said, if you want more feedback on any assignment, please ask via email and I will be happy to provide it!

+More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
+This can be via email or Zoom (in addition to student hours on Wednesday afternoons).

 ### Please Ask for Help
-Please please please come talk me at any time.
-I'm alway happy to tell you how I think you're doing in the class and how it can be improved (if at all).

 If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
-Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.
+Please get in touch before that happens so we can work something out.
+Even if you do go into hibernation mode, we can almost always figure out a way for you to finish the course with a decent grade.
+Just shoot me a quick email to ask what we can do!

-## Extra Credit
+## Extra Credit (5-10 points)
-There are roughly a zillion books, articles, websites, documentaries, films, etc about food + technology.
-Most are not very good.
-As in a total-waste-of-time kind of way.
-But films/documentaries about food are usually more interesting than most other stuff because of the production costs involved.
-This does not guarantee quality, of course (surely you've seen something about food that just wasn't worth it), but the genre provides a useful filter against mindless blog posts created simply because someone needs more "content" and places for ads.
+There are roughly a zillion books, journal articles, newspaper articles, websites about food and technology.
+Most are pretty superficial.
+But films/documentaries about food are usually more interesting than most other stuff because of the high production costs involved.
+This does not guarantee quality---surely you've watched films that just weren't worth it---but the genre provides a useful filter against mindless blog posts created simply because someone needs more "content" and places for ads.

-So, if you would like (and who wouldn't) to write a film/documentary review of anything related to the relationship between food and technology, you should do that for extra credit.
-Reviews should be ~900 words (which is insanely short for a balanced and thoughtful review).
-They can be worth, depending on the quality, up to 4 extra credit points.
+As a way of complementing existing course material, So, you can write a film/documentary review of anything related to the relationship between food and technology, for extra credit.
+Like all other assignments, reviews should be ~800 words (which is insanely short for a balanced and thoughtful review).

-Your review has two main tasks that each should comprise roughly half of your review: (1) to provide an overview of the film; (2) to critically evaluate its strengths and weaknesses in light of the course.
+Your review has two main tasks: (1) to provide an overview of the film (about 25% of your review); (2) to critically evaluate its strengths and weaknesses in light of the course material.
 Your review MUST use class readings and discussions!
 Imagine yourself taking on the role of expert reviewer, helping your reader (not just me) decide if the film is worth their time.

-You don't have to ask me if something is appropriate.
-You need to EXPLAIN to me in your review how it's appropriate and how we should evaluate it in light of the course.
-Not to be too cavalier about points, but a serious effort will probably get you at least 2 points.
+You don't have to ask me if something is appropriate, but you're welcome and encouraged to do that.
+But you do need to EXPLAIN to me in your review how the film is appropriate and how we should evaluate it in light of the course.
+Generally speaking, a good effort raises your grade by 1/3 grade (from A- to A).

-In addition to a film review, one automatic and easy way to get more points is to write a review of _Tomatoland_, following the model of our previous book reviews.
-This review can be worth up to 6 points, and a competent review should earn at least 4 points (note that turning something in does not make it competent).

 ### Extra credit is EXTRA, not substitute.
 You can only get extra credit points if you have turned in all other assigned work.

-## UNM Resources
+## Important UNM Announcements and Resources
-[CAPS Tutoring Services](http://caps.unm.edu/programs/online-tutoring/) is a free-of-charge educational assistance program available to UNM students enrolled in classes.
-Online services include the Online Writing Lab, Chatting with or asking a question of a Tutor.

-## Students with Disabilities
-The American with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
-Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodations of their disabilities.
-If you have a disability requiring accommodation, please contact me immediately to make arrangements as well as Accessibility Services Office in 2021 Mesa Vista Hall at 277-3506 or http://as2.unm.edu/index.html.
-Information about your disability is confidential.
+### COVID-19
+Perhaps you've heard of it.
+You should be aware of and follow the [Bring Back the Pack guidelines and requirements](https://bringbackthepack.unm.edu/).
+Most notably, until told otherwise, we all have to wear masks ALL THE TIME in class.

+I'm adding one additional rule: Drinks are fine PLEASE MINIMIZE EATING IN CLASS.
+I know we meet at right around lunchtime, but our own safety (and comfort about our safety) have to come first.

+**If you are not feeling well, PLEASE DO NOT COME TO CLASS!** There is no grade penalty for missed classes due to illness of any kind.
+If you need to quarantine, and miss several classes, that's fine, but please let me know what's going on.
+We'll work it out and I'll help you stay caught up.
+You will still be expected to post reading reflections and submit other work (except for serious illnesses, of course).

+### Respect
+Our classroom and our university should always be spaces of mutual respect, kindness, and support, without fear of discrimination, harassment, or violence.
+Should you ever need assistance or have concerns about incidents that violate this principle, please access the resources available to you on campus, especially the [LoboRESPECT Advocacy Center](http://loborespect.unm.edu/) and the support services listed on its website .
+Please note that, because UNM faculty, TAs, and GAs are considered "responsible employees" by the Department of Education, any disclosure of gender discrimination (including sexual harassment, sexual misconduct, and sexual violence) made to a faculty member, TA, or GA must be reported by that faculty member, TA, or GA to the university's Title IX coordinator at the [Office of Compliance, Ethics, and Equal Opportunity](https://oeo.unm.edu/title-ix/title-ix-reporting-obligations.html).

+### Accessibility
+UNM is committed to providing courses that are inclusive and accessible for all participants.
+As your instructor, it is my objective to facilitate an accessible classroom setting, in which students have full access and opportunity.
+If you are experiencing physical or academic barriers, or concerns related to mental health, physical health and/or COVID-19, please consult with me after class, via email/phone or during office hours.
+You are also encouraged to contact the [Accessibility Resource Center](https://arc.unm.edu/) at arcsrvs@unm.edu or by phone 277-3506.

+In accordance with University Policy 2310 and the Americans with Disabilities Act (ADA), academic accommodations may be made for any student who notifies the instructor of the need for an accommodation.
+It is imperative that you take the initiative to bring such needs to the instructor’s attention, as I am not legally permitted to inquire.
+Students who may require assistance in emergency evacuations should contact the instructor as to the most appropriate procedures to follow.
+Contact the [Accessibility Resource Center](https://arc.unm.edu/) at 277-3506 or arcsrvs@unm.edu for additional information.

+### Get additional help
+Students who ask for help are successful students.
+I encourage students to be familiar with services and policies that can help them navigate UNM successfully.
+Many services exist to help you succeed academically, such as [peer tutoring at CAPS](http://caps.unm.edu/programs/online-tutoring/) and http://mentalhealth.unm.edu.
+There are plenty of ways to find your place and your pack at UNM: see the "student guide" tab on my.unm.edu and students.unm.edu.

-## Academic Misconduct
+### Academic Honesty
-You should be familiar with [UNM’s Policy on Academic Dishonesty and the Student Code of Conduct](http://pathfinder.unm.edu/policies.htm#studentcode) which outline academic misconduct defined as plagiarism, cheating, fabrication, or facilitating any such act.
+Please ask for help in understanding and avoiding plagiarism (passing the work or words of others off as your own) or other forms academic dishonesty.
+Doing something dishonest in a class or on an assignment can lead to serious academic consequences, including failing grades and expulsion from the University.
+Come talk with me about your concerns or needs for academic flexibility or talk with support staff at one of our [student resource centers](https://students.unm.edu/find-your-pack/resource-centers.html) before you do something that may endanger your academic career.

+### Land Acknowledgement
+Founded in 1889, the University of New Mexico sits on the traditional homelands of the Pueblo of Sandia.
+The original peoples of New Mexico Pueblo, Navajo, and Apache since time immemorial, have deep connections to the land and have made significant contributions to the broader community statewide.
+We honor the land itself and those who have been and remain stewards of this land throughout the generations.